GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [So You Want to Make a Zine: Printing](https://maziriansgarden.blogspot.com/2020/01/so-you-want-to-make-zine-printing.html) by Mazirian's Garden expands on the different ways you can print a zine (use a copy machine, print at home, print at a print shop, print through an online printer).
 - [Indie Game Publishing Resources](https://lonearchivist.com/indie-game-publishing-resources) by Lone Archivist collects many different avenues you could use for getting your game into print.
 - [The Printing Process Demystified For TTRPG Creators](https://ghostlorestudios.com/the-printing-process-demystified-for-ttrpg-creators/) by Ghost Lore.
 This helpful guide goes over the different aspects of printing.
 [back to index](#index)
 <p></p>
 ---

 ### Selling You Game
 One option for selling your printed game is to sell it yourself (on your website, as an add-on on itch, or using some other platform).
 The other option is to try and get some of the fantastic online sellers to carry it.
 This means reaching out to their buyers.
 Below are some different sites that sell ttrpg zines along with where they are based out of.
 If they are located in a different country, it may be benefitial to coordinate with them about doing a print run near them to cut down on international shipping.
+- [Starting Guide to Pricing](https://twitter.com/infinite_mao/status/1394367298601947136?s=20) by Jared Sinclair (bookseller for spearwitch) gives you a good idea of a starting point for pricing physical copies of your game.
+---
 - [Exalted Funeral (US)](https://www.exaltedfuneral.com/).
 Their purchasing agent is Fiona and can be reached at purchasing@exaltedfuneral.com
 - [Floating Chair Club (US)](https://floatingchair.club/).
 Contact them on their [twitter](https://twitter.com/floating_chair?lang=en) or at info@floatingchair.club
 - [Spear Witch (US)](https://spearwitch.com/).
 Contact them at info@spearwitch.com
+---
 - [ratti incantati (CA)](https://rattiincantati.com/).
 Contact them at main@rattiincantati.com
 - [Four Rogues Trading Company (CA)](https://www.fourroguestrading.co).
 Contact them at fourroguestradingco@gmail.com
 - [Monkey's Paw Games (CA)](https://monkeyspawgames.com/).
 Contact them at info@monkeyspawgames.com
+---
 - [Cardboard Monster (AU)](https://cardboard.monster/).
 Contact them at ash@cardboard.monster
+---
 - [Melsonia Art Council (UK)](https://www.melsonia.com/).
 Contact them at info@melsonia.com
 - [Soul Muppet Publishing (UK)](https://www.soulmuppet.co.uk/).
 Contact them at info@soulmuppet.co.uk
 - [Rook's Press (UK)](https://www.rookspress.com/).
 Contact them [here](https://www.rookspress.com/pages/contact).
 - [Iglootree (UK)](https://iglootree.com/).
 Contact them [here](https://iglootree.com/contact-us-2-w.asp).
+---
 - [All The Problems In This World (Germany/EU)](https://alltheproblemsinthisworld.com/).
 Contact them at jan@citycomics.eu

 [back to index](#index)